rHilkner/kotlin-boilerplate/api-boilerplate/README.md

 Database setup
 - Install PostgreSLQ
-- Create local database named db_boilerplate
 - Run the ddl file at database/ddl.sql

 SMTP setup
-- To-do
+- Local: ./scripts/maildev_cheatsheet.sh
+- Cloud: developer must set SMTP server variables in application.yml file

+API Monitor setup
+- Start Prometheus and Grafana (./scripts/api_monitor_cheat_sheet.sh)
+- Access Grafana at localhost:9090
+- Import dashboard ID ? in Grafana

 Code setup
-- To-do
+- Set database, SMTP and API Monitor and you should have everything that this project uses

 ---

 ## Features

-DONE
+API features
 - Client API: login, sign-up, forgot_password
 - Admin API: login, sign-up, get users, edit users, delete users
 - Security: Encrypted password and API Session Token
+- Exception handling: All app exceptions are configured in one class (ApiExceptionModule)
+- Automatic enum conversion to API and Database (DbEnumConverter)
 - Forgot password: Basic email sending and SMTP integration
 - Monitoring: Dashboard made with Spring Boot Actuator, Prometheus and Grafana
+- Postman collection
+- Logs

+DB features
+- API Session table: Keeps tokens and permissions for users logged in
-- API log table: Any incoming request and response is saved to database (SYS_CALL_LOG)
+- API call-log table: Any incoming request and response is saved to database (SYS_CALL_LOG)
 - Email log table: Every sent email is saved to database (SYS_EMAIL_LOG)
 - Error log table: Any incoming request that results in an exception as response is saved to database with exception class, description and stack-trace (SYS_ERROR_LOG)
-- Exception handling: All app exceptions are configured in one class (ApiExceptionModule)
-- Automatic enum conversion to API and Database (DbEnumConverter)
-- Logs

 TO-DO
 - Unit Tests